leannetworking/k8s-netperf/README.md

 You can use the `--nobaseline` argument to skip the baselane measurements, since baseline measurements tends to have the same result.
 Thus run `perl runNetPerfTest.pl --nobaseline 2>>log.txt` to run only scenarios #4, #6 and #9.

-*In scenario #9 we don't run Netperf, since you can't connect to it via ClusterIP due to the its internal mechanism (and how Kubernetes abstracts services).
+*In scenario #9 we don't run Netperf, since you can't connect to it via ClusterIP due to its internal mechanism (and how Kubernetes abstracts services).